 North-south loads allow more wood to be loaded at the same time.
 On the other hand, they break into smaller pieces faster.
-North-south loading is good for high output, long lasting fires for cold weather.
+This kind of load is good for high output, long lasting fires for cold weather.

 East-west loads allow a limited amount of wood since too many logs could cause them to fall on the glass.
-East-west loads, placed in a compact way, take a long time before breaking down.
+Placed in a compact way, they take a long time before breaking down.
 They are excellent for low-intensity, long-lasting fires in relatively mild weather.